awsdocs/amazon-vpc-user-guide/doc_source/vpc-eips.md

   + Have Amazon provide the Elastic IP addresses\.
 When you select this option, you can associate the Elastic IP addresses with a network border group\.
 This is the location from which we advertise the CIDR block\.
 Setting the network border group limits the CIDR block to this group\.
   + Use your own IP addresses\.
 For information about bringing your own IP addresses, see [Bring your own IP addresses \(BYOIP\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html) in the* Amazon EC2 User Guide for Linux Instances*\.

 There are differences between an Elastic IP address that you use in a VPC and one that you use in EC2\-Classic\.
 For more information, see [Differences between EC2\-Classic and VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#differences-ec2-classic-vpc) in the *Amazon EC2 User Guide for Linux Instances*\.
 You can move an Elastic IP address that you've allocated for use in the EC2\-Classic platform to the VPC platform\.
-For more information, see [Migrating an Elastic IP address from EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#migrating-eip)\.
+For more information, see [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html#vpc-migrate-eip) in the *Amazon EC2 User Guide for Linux Instances*\.

 Elastic IP addresses are regional\.
 For more information about using Global Accelerator to provision global IP addresses, see [Using global static IP addresses instead of regional static IP addresses](https://docs.aws.amazon.com/global-accelerator/latest/dg/about-accelerators.eip-accelerator.html) in the *AWS Global Accelerator Developer Guide*\.